 Our Analysis and Test Results

 Selecting the products to include in our reviews is never easy.
 In the case of 3-season backpacking sleeping bags, we searched for the top-rated hooded bags under 2.5 pounds with temperature ratings between 20-35°F. The Hyperion was an exciting choice because it weighs just over a pound but promises 32° performance.
 In our tests, however, this temperature rating proved to be largely aspirational.
-The bag thus didn't score that well in our 3-season review, but it's worth considering alongside other ultralight sleeping bags.
+The bag thus didn't score that well in our 3-season review, but it's worth considering.

 This bag contains premium, 900 fill power, goose down, but only 9.2 ounces of it.
 With this insulation, it receives a 32°F lower limit EN temperature rating.
 For comparison, there are other ultra-premium bags with similar 30° ratings that come with 30% more down (by weight).